Pease Press Trail Maps

 Wilder Ranch, Forest of Nisene Marks, Henry Cowell Redwoods, and Fall Creek State Parks plus beaches, neighborhood streets, and public transite.
 Includes inset maps of downtown Santa Cruz and Capitola.

-Small-format xerox map shows parks and trails along Sir Francis Drake Blvd. from Fairfax to Olema, including Samuel P. Taylor State Park, GGNRA's Bolinas Ridge, MMWD's San Geronimo Ridge; and MCOSD's Gary Giacomini, White's Hill, French Ranch, and Roy's Redwoods Open Space Preserves.
-An extension of our Mt.
+Small-format xerox map shows parks and trails along Sir Francis Drake Blvd. from Fairfax to Olema, including Samuel P. Taylor State Park, GGNRA's Bolinas Ridge, MMWD's San Geronimo Ridge; and MCOSD's Gary Giacomini, White's Hill, French Ranch, and Roy's Redwoods Preserves.
+Adjions our Mt.
 Tamalpais and Northeast Marin maps.
+(Previously was called Trails of Central Marin but we extended it west).

-Dave Baselt makes exquisite maps (and he's been busy).
-We sell these retail only.
+Our colleague Dave Baselt makes exquisite maps.
+We sell most of his Bay Area titles, retail only.
 Exquisite color, crisp GIS trails, shaded relief, tree cover, and full detail of adjoining cities (useful for accessing or connecting neighborhood trailheads, BART, etc.).
+About the only thing these maps don't do is distinguish between hiking and bicycling trails (cyclists should refer to agency maps).

 Fans of Olmsted's old East Bay/Berkeley Hills map will like this modern replacement.
 The south map shows Tilden, Wildcat, and Briones Regional Parks, EBMUD's Briones watershed, and the Lafayette-Moraga Regional Trail.
 The north map extends from Alhambra Valley road north to Martinez and Point Pinole, including Carquinez Strait Regional Shoreline and Crockett Hills Regional Park.
 Whether your interest is broad vistas, scenic trails, or watching trains and ships pass by, this map is a great resource for wandering.